LCPQ/gdr_nbody_2021/content/presentations.md

 equation.
 Their scaling with the system size considering the computational costs is very favourable and a great flexibility in the choice of the wave function allows to efficiently treat both dynamical as well as static correlation.
-This makes QMC methods for instance particu- larly useful for the description of excited states.1;2 However, the steep scaling with the atomic number Z is a remaining challenge.
+This makes QMC methods for instance particu- larly useful for the description of excited states.
+[1,2] However, the steep scaling with the atomic number $Z$ is a remaining challenge.
 Different regions in space exhibit different time scales and contribute to a varying degree to the overall variance in a Variational Monte Carlo algorithm.
 This leads to large inefficiencies as the same computational effort is spend on all regions.
-We propose a Monte Carlo scheme which exploits that core regions are physically independent in a molecule to almost remove their high variance contribution to the numerical cost.3 The method relies on efficiently subsampling the core regions using independent sidewalks which can be understood as constructing on the fly an exact stochastic effective core potential.
+We propose a Monte Carlo scheme which exploits that core regions are physically independent in a molecule to almost remove their high variance contribution to the numerical cost.
+[3] The method relies on efficiently subsampling the core regions using independent sidewalks which can be understood as constructing on the fly an exact stochastic effective core potential.
 Results are presented on atoms, alkane chains and clusters of silicons which display a gain in numerical efficiency between one and two orders of